MENU

 Monitoring system and Forest Management Plan for the UNESCO Site Le Colline del Prosecco di Conegliano e Valdobbiadene

 Located in north-eastern Italy, the UNESCO Site “Le Colline del Prosecco di Conegliano e Valdobbiadene” includes part of the winegrowing landscape of the Prosecco wine production area.
 The landscape is characterized by ‘hogback’ hills (so-called ciglioni, small plots of vines on narrow grassy terraces), forests, linear tree formations, and small villages.
 For centuries, this rugged terrain has been shaped and adapted by man.
 Since the 17th century, the use of ciglioni has created a particular mosaic landscape consisting of vineyards which are often connected to one another by small woodlands, hedges, rows of trees that serve also as corridors connecting different habitats.
 The result is a harmonious landscape with outstanding scenic values that maintains a delicate environmental and functional balance.
+The staff of the UNESCO Chair is involved in the set-up of a landscape monitoring system of the local cultural landscape to identify and measure landscape changes and main vulnerabilities.
+In addition, since most of the area is occupied by forests, small woody patches and linear tree formations, a Forest Management Plan is under preparation with the aim of providing guidelines to management bodies, regarding a sustainable forest management strategy capable of preserving the landscape features that have allowed the site to be inscribed in the UNESCO World Heritage List.

 For more information visit www.unesco.beniculturali.it/projects/prosecco